A1steaksa/renegade-hud/README.md

 Each list item is comprised of:
 * The name of the item or objective that was acquired
-* A numerical quantity called "number" or "count" in the original code (On the right list only)
+* A numerical quantity called "number" or "count" in the original code.
+(Visible on the right list only)
-* The icon for the item or objective (Vertex colored green on the right list)
+* The icon for the item or objective called "texture" in the original code.
+(Vertex colored green on the right list)

 ![Pointing out the elements of a powerup list element](https://github.com/user-attachments/assets/50607005-15e5-494e-8b54-c38e907d346c)